 |---|

-PermissionDenied on create/update/delete | Confirm the user has an allow policy for the webhook activity type, and confirm balance webhooks are being managed from the billing organization. |
+PermissionDenied on create/update/delete | Confirm the user has an allow policy for the webhook activity type.
+For balance or transaction-status webhooks, also confirm the endpoint is being managed from the billing organization. |

-| Subscription shape errors | Pass event types inside parameters.subscriptions[], not as top-level eventTypes. |
+| Subscription shape errors | Pass event types inside subscriptions[], not as top-level eventTypes.
+For raw HTTP activity submission, put subscriptions[] inside parameters. |

 | Invalid webhook URL errors | Use an HTTPS URL that resolves to a public destination.
 Localhost, private IPs, link-local addresses, metadata endpoints, and URLs with user info are rejected. |